-4.1 Section 1(1) of the Protection of Wrecks Act 1973 provides that where the Secretary of State is satisfied that there is a vessel wrecked on or in the seabed and that the site ought to be protected from unauthorised interference on account of the archaeological, historical or artistic importance of the vessel, or any objects contained or formerly contained in it which may be lying on the seabed in or near the wreck, she may by Order designate an area around the site as a restricted area.
-Under section 1(3) it is a criminal offence for a person to interfere with a designated wreck site, except under the authority of a licence issued by the Secretary of State.

-4.2 The site is currently designated by the Protection of Wrecks (Designation No.2 Order) 1993, and the Secretary of State continues to be satisfied that the Royal Anne Galley site meets the designation criteria set out above.
-This Order revokes the existing order and replaces it with a new designation order that sets out the coordinates of the site and the size of the restricted area following the provision of more accurate information.

-4.3 Section 1(4) requires the Secretary of State to consult with such persons as she considers appropriate before making a designation order.
+- 4.1 Section 1(1) of the Protection of Wrecks Act 1973 provides that where the Secretary of State is satisfied that there is a vessel wrecked on or in the seabed and that the site ought to be protected from unauthorised interference on account of the archaeological, historical or artistic importance of the vessel, or any objects contained or formerly contained in it which may be lying on the seabed in or near the wreck, she may by Order designate an area around the site as a restricted area.
+Under section 1(3) it is a criminal offence for a person to interfere with a designated wreck site, except under the authority of a licence issued by the Secretary of State. - 4.2 The site is currently designated by The Protection of Wrecks (Designation) (Designation No.2) Order 1993.
+The Secretary of State continues to be satisfied that the Royal Anne Galley site meets the designation criteria set out above.
+This Order revokes the existing order, and a subsequent order (The Protection of Wrecks) (England) (No.3) Order 2006) which was intended to come into force on 7th June 2006.
+As it was appreciated only at a very late stage that the Protection of Wrecks (England) (No.3) Order 2006 designated an incorrect area around the site, this Order is made on an emergency basis, and in breach of the 21 day rule, so that this order can also come into force on the 7th June 2006, in time to ensure that the incorrect order does not take effect. - 4.3 Section 1(4) requires the Secretary of State to consult with such persons as she considers appropriate before making a designation order.
 The Secretary of State has carried out the necessary consultation.